Pig Goat Banana Cricket: Production

 Developed as Pig Goat Banana Mantis!, a pilot directed by the independent animator Nick Cross, the stories were described by Ryan as difficult to write, given their intertwined nature and the 11-minute running time.

 This process was smoothened by the running time being doubled and the direction from the network being clarified.

 The two had to adjust to the studio environment, and described their career in comics as preparing them for production.
 Jones, Milo, and Wilson reprise their roles from the original short.
 Mantis, who had been previously voiced by James Urbaniak, was renamed Cricket and recast with voice actor Paul Rugg.

-The animation style tends to go back and forth between hand-drawn animation and flash animation using Toon Boom Harmony software, while the show is animated at Yeson Entertainment studios in South Korea, some episodes are outraced at Ánima Estudios in Mexico.
+The animation style tends to go back and forth between hand-drawn animation and flash animation using Toon Boom Harmony software, while the show is animated at Yeson Entertainment Studios in South Korea, some episodes are outsourced at Ánima Estudios in Mexico.

 The show was picked up for a second season prior to its premiere.

 Ratings for the series were initially favorable.
-However, ratings began to experience a steep drop season (as an example, the episode "Mall Ya Later" only pulled in 0.79 million viewers) and the last episode aired on Nickelodeon, "It's Time to Slumber Party", was only viewed by 0.95 million viewers.
+However, ratings began to experience a steep drop mid-season (as an example, the episode "Mall Ya Later" only pulled in 0.79 million viewers) and the last episode aired on Nickelodeon, "It's Time to Slumber Party", was only viewed by 0.95 million viewers.
 Only the first season of the show aired on Nickelodeon.

 Move to Nicktoons

-Following the broadcast of "It's Time to Slumber Party" on February 26, 2016, Nickelodeon removed the series from its schedule due to low ratings and the status of the show remained in limbo for 7 months until it was announced in September 2016 that the second season of the series would be moved to sister network Nicktoons on September 25, 2016.
+Following the broadcast of "It's Time to Slumber Party" on February 26, 2016, Nickelodeon removed the series from its schedule due to low ratings and the status of the show remained in limbo for 7 months.
+It was announced in September 2016 that the second season of the series would be moved to sister network Nicktoons on September 25, 2016.
 Season 2 episodes premiered on the Nicktoons network sporadically until May 31, 2017.
 3 remaining episodes were first aired in Poland in 2017 and eventually those episodes aired in the United States 1 year later on August 11, 2018.